chsasank/chsasank.github.io/_posts/project_turing/2020-10-31-richard-hamming-one-mans-view-of-computer-science.md

 objectives.
 We call the field "computer science" but I believe that it would be more accurately labeled "computer engineering" were not this too likely to be misunderstood.
-So much of what we do is not a question of can it be done as it is a question of finding a practical way.
-It is not usually a question of can there exist a monitor system, algorithm, scheduler, or compiler, rather it is a question of finding a practical working one with a reasonable expenditure of time and effort.
-While I would not change the name from "computer science" to "computer engineering," I would like to see far more of a practical, engineering flavor in what we teach than I usually find in course outlines.
+So much of what we do is not a question of can it be done as it is a question of finding a practical way. <mark>It is not usually a question of can there exist a monitor system, algorithm, scheduler, or compiler, rather it is a question of finding a practical working one with a reasonable expenditure of time and effort.</mark> While I would not change the name from "computer science" to "computer engineering," I would like to see far more of a practical, engineering flavor in what we teach than I usually find in course outlines.